US Immigration Regulations

 Those who wish to enter the United States either as a student or an exchange visitor with a Form I-20 or DS-2019 dated on or after September 1,

-The fee is $200 for F-1 visa holders.
-It can be paid to the U.S. Department of Homeland Security by mail, online or in person and must be accompanied by a Form I-901.
+2. The student or representative can pay the SEVIS fee to the U.S. Department of Homeland Security by mail, online, or in person and it must be accompanied by a Form I-901.
 Find the Form I-901 (SEVIS Fee Application) at www.fmjfee.com.
 Complete the form online and supply the necessary Visa, MasterCard or American Express information.
 Be sure to write your name exactly as it appears on your I-20 form.
-The fee can be paid by you or by a third party, inside or outside the U.S.

 Any changes in an F-1 or M-1 (non-academic or “vocational” study visa) student's personal and academic status must be reported through the SEVIS system, administered by the Student and Exchange Visitor Program, a division of U.S. Immigration and Customs Enforcement, the largest investigative arm of the Department of Homeland Security (DHS).